Family Fun, and Nature Itinerary

 About 10 minutes from Nature at the Confluence is Pearl Lake, the perfect place to spend a fun and lazy afternoon near Beloit.
 Pearl Lake is a resort destination that’s popular for camping, but an afternoon visit means swimming, beaches and lakeside lunch.
 Pearl Lake is beautifully clear, surrounded by towering trees.
-The main swimming beach is open from 9 a.m. to 5 p.m. from Memorial Day to Labor Day and costs $15.
+The main swimming beach is open to campers from 9 a.m. to 5 p.m. from August to October for a small additional entry fee.
 Kids can splash at the kiddie beach while you lounge or compete in a game of water or sand volleyball.

 Because of its clear water, Pearl Lake is a hot spot for diving, too—featuring some cool underwater finds including a sunken school bus, airplane and submarine.
 Various beaches around Pearl Lake serve as launch points for diving adventures.
 Cool off with a cocktail at the resort’s restaurant bar while the kids indulge in an ice cream, or refuel with a hamburger or hot dog for lunch or dinner.
 Stay for the Friday Night Fish Fry where there’s often live entertainment.